elixir-cloud-aai/demo-tes-hybrid-cloud/README.md

 TESK/Kubernetes @ OtherNode,https://tes.other-node.org/
 EOF
 ```

-> Note that due to some differences between TESK and Funnel in handling FTP
-> files, it is important that any Funnel service contains the substring
-> `Funnel`(case-sensitive!) in its name/description, as in the example content.
-> Otherwise, some of the demo tasks will not work for Funnel services!

 You will also need to create a comma-separated file `.inputs`, containing the
 locations of input files and the URLs pointing to them, in the first and second